 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- Pain control: Support for people with cancer.
-National Cancer Institute. http://www.cancer.gov/cancertopics/coping/paincontrol.
-Accessed June 19, 2014.
+- Cancer pain control: Support for people with cancer.
+National Cancer Institute. https://www.cancer.gov/publications/patient-education/pain-control.
+Accessed Nov.
+1, 2020.